 Sim@openPASS is the platform which is created, developed and maintained by the openPASS WG.
 The Eclipse sim@openPASS platform mainly consists of a GUI and a simulation core interacting with openPASS modules as well as external programs for post-processing.
 More information about the project can be found on the project page.
-This link directs you to the git repository to download the simulation platform.
+The project source code is managed in GitLab.
+This link directs you to GitLab where you can download the simulation platform.

 |Active safety Systems||Active safety systems are, within the context of the tool, systems that have notable safety effect on the course of simulated scenarios.|

 |PCM of GIDAS||PreCrash Matrix from the database of the German In-Depth Accident Study|